robertnealan/nomadmap/README.md

 This should be a subjective rating of either `excellent`, `good`, `poor`, or `unusable` in regards to how usable the internet actually was.
 Anybody who has worked in cafes knows that fast speeds doesn't mean it's actually usable when the router crashes every 5 minutes.

-##Thanks
+##Other

-* Jordan Kerr for nearly instantly jumping onboard with the idea after I shared my Koh Tao "coworking" map.
+Thanks to Jordan Kerr for nearly instantly jumping onboard with the idea after I shared my Koh Tao "coworking" map, and to Koh Tao for having such inconsistent internet that I felt compared to document it.